Pair-density-wave superconductivity: a microscopic model on 2D honeycomb lattice

-{\bf Conclusion and discussions: } We have studied the nature of SC in the lightly doped spinless fermion $t$-$V_1$-$V_2$ model and found robust signature of an incommensurate PDW state on six-leg and eight-leg cylinders.
-The fact that the observed momentum of Cooper pairs close to $2K$ suggests that the intra-valley pairing plays an important role in forming the PDW state.
-On the other hand, the requirement of considerable interaction $V>V_c\sim 0.6$ to trigger the PDW order indicates that the PDW mechanism originates from strong coupling physics.
-It will be interesting to study whether this mechanism can be extended to other systems featuring Dirac cones, such as the doped $\pi$-flux model on the square lattice, and to models of spinful fermions.
+{\bf Conclusion and discussions: } We have studied the nature of SC in the lightly doped spinless fermion $t$-$V_1$-$V_2$ model with finite Fermi surfaces and found robust signature of an incommensurate PDW state on 6-leg and 8-leg cylinders.
+On one hand, the pairing momentum close to $2K$ suggests that the intra-valley pairing plays an important role in forming the PDW state.
+On the other hand, the requirement of considerably strong interaction $V>V_c\sim 0.6$ to trigger the PDW order indicates that the PDW mechanism originates from strong coupling physics.
+It will be interesting to study in the future whether this mechanism is general, namely if it can appear in other systems featuring Dirac cones, such as the doped $\pi$-flux model on the square lattice and doped models of spinful fermions.

-In our spinless model with doping $\delta\sim 12\%$, all the cylinders narrower than eight-leg is essentially 1D systems since their low-energy physics is characterized by the two Fermi points of a single band with $k_y=0$.
-Our study on the eight-leg cylinders with multiple bands crossing the Fermi level is probably the first that shows evidence of an incommensurate PDW ordering in a model with 2D-like FS.
-As the $t$-$V_1$-$V_2$ spinless fermion model on the honeycomb lattice may be potentially realized in systems such as twist moire systems, it could provide a promising arena to explore incommensurate PDW ground states in the future.
+In the present model with doping $\delta\sim 12\%$, all the cylinders narrower than 8-leg are essentially 1D systems since their low-energy physics is characterized by the two Fermi points of a single band with $k_y=0$.
+To the best of our knowledge, our study on the 8-leg cylinders with multiple bands crossing the Fermi level is probably the first one that shows robust evidence of an incommensurate PDW ordering in a model with 2D-like Fermi surface.
+As the $t$-$V_1$-$V_2$ model on the honeycomb lattice may be potentially realized in systems such as twisted moire systems with spin polarization, e.g. Refs. \cite{Liu2020, Slagle2020, Devakul2021}, it could provide a promising arena to explore incommensurate PDW ground states in the future.

-\emph{Acknowledgments:} Y.-F.J. acknowledges support from the National Program on Key Research Project under Grant No. 2022YFA1402703 and Shanghai Pujiang Program under Grant No. 21PJ1410300.
-H.Y. is supported in part by the NSFC under Grant No. 11825404 and the MOSTC Grant No. 2021YFA1400100.
+\emph{Acknowledgments:} We would like to thank Steve Kivelson for helpful discussions.
+This work is supported in part by National Key R$\&$D Program of China under Grant Nos.
+2022YFA1402703 and 2021YFA1400100, the Innovation Program for Quantum Science and Technology under Grant No. 2021ZD0302502, Shanghai Pujiang Program under Grant No. 21PJ1410300, and the NSFC under Grant Nos.
+12347107 and 12334003.
+H. Y. acknowledges the support in part by the Xplorer Prize through the New Cornerstone Science Foundation.

 \begin{widetext}

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}